Alipouryaghoub/ResearchTrack1_Assignment2/README.md

 Research Track1_Assignment2
 =================================
-Student name: Mohammad Ali Pouryaghoub Shahkhali Student number: 6063201
+Student name: Mohammad Ali Pouryaghoub Shahkhali

-This is the second assignment for the Research Track 1 course.
-The assignment requires the creation of a new package containing three nodes to control robot movement in a specific environment and to gather relevant data.
-The nodes are as follows:
+Student number: 6063201

 - A node that implements an action client, allowing the user to set a target(x,y) or to cancel it.
 Try to use the feedback/status of the action server to know when the target has been reached.